davidblackwelder/Deploying-a-Scalable-ML-Pipeline-with-FastAPI/model_card.md

 ## Metrics
 The metrics used were precision, recall, and F1.
+Precision: 0.7279
+Recall: 0.6246
+F1: 0.6723
 The file `slice_output.txt` contains the metrics for each individual slice.

 ## Ethical Considerations
 This model does take into account several features that could add biases such as race and sex.

 This dataset is not a representation of the population as a whole.

+The F1 score of 0.6723 shows that the model does not get the predictions on income correct all the time.
+Therefore, this model should not be used to make assumptions about the population as a whole.

 ## Caveats and Recommendations
 This dataset contains historical data and may not represent the current trend.